What is shoulder separation?

 - Symptoms of shoulder separation include pain at the top of the shoulder and a deformed look to the shoulder.

-- Your healthcare provider may treat you with ice, movement restriction, pain medications, and exercises.
+- Your healthcare provider may treat you with ice, movement restriction, pain medicines, and exercises.
 If you have a more severe injury, you may need surgery as well.

 - Most people fully recover from a shoulder separation injury.